FAQ

 There are some things you can try if you need to work with multiple interrelated repos:

-• You can run aider in repo-A where you need to make a change and use /read to add some files read-only from another repo-B. This can let aider see key functions or docs from the other repo.
+to add some files read-only from another repo-B. This can let aider see key functions or docs from the other repo. - You can run

 How do I turn on the repository map?